Farming Practices

 Fresh Cut Flowers

 We install drip lines to be efficient with our well water being used for the plants.
 Wildflowers and pollinator plants are planted around our crop to support pollination and our dear pollinators.
-Shady Hill is in the works on becoming a member of the Pollinator Partnership.

 Chicken Processing